Key differences between deeds and agreements

 Execution pursuant to the Corporations Act 2001 (Cth) – two signatories two signatories or one signatory

 The same considerations apply here as those raised earlier in the Execution of Agreements section in the context of execution by a company in its own (non-trustee) capacity by the signature of two directors, a director and company secretary or the sole director of a proprietary company.
-Reference should be made to that commentary if you are seeking to rely on s 127(1) of the Corporations Act to allow execution of an agreement by a company in its trustee capacity by the signature of those persons.
+Reference should be made to that commentary if you are seeking to rely on section 127(1) of the Corporations Act to allow execution of an agreement by a company in its trustee capacity by the signature of those persons.

 Ensure the correct people sign the agreement